windsor718/poseTrack/README.md

 The script firstly load a model from the google repositry.
 This will take minutes depending on a model size.
 In default the script uses **ResNet50** architecture with 801 input resolution and 16 output stride (maximum accuracy expected).
 After you load the model, the server is ready to use API!
 The server defines POST communication.
-Use POST to get the result from this server.
+Use POST to get results from this server.
 The server listens localhost:8000 in default.
 Change this if needed.
 The request url is in default: http://localhost:8000/api/posedetect.
 In python:
 ```python